zcaceres/MPC/Bootcamp/TutorHandbook.md

 #Tutor Handbook

 ###Lead by Questioning
-The tutor's job is not to force their knowledge onto the students.
+The tutor's job is not to force their knowledge on the student.
+Rather, the tutor should lead students through the subject by questioning.
+This doesn't mean 'leading' a student to a preconceived answer.
+It means leading by example.
+Tutors should demonstrate the openness, humility, but intense curiosity that makes a good student.

+###Expressing Opinions
+The MPC does not expect tutors to maintain an artificial environment where they have no opinion or view of the subject.
+Tutors may express themselves freely and even debate with students in favor of their viewpoint.
+What's important is not a phony neutrality, but that the dialogue is a safe space for students to disagree.

 Tutors who express their opinion on a topic should not speak in a way that suggests their view is final.
+Be aware of your tone of voice and your body language.
+These can speak louder than your words.

+At all times, tutors should encourage contrarian viewpoints, especially people who disagree with their own view.
+Model a civil debate where smart people disagree.

 ###Mentor Responsibilities

 ####Dialogue Preparation
 The tutor should have prepared themselves before the dialogue.
 Please re-read or at least review the texts or other materials that you will use for the dialogue.

-The tutor must also circulate the readings before the term begins.
+The tutor must also circulate the readings before their time in the MPC begins.
 Students need sufficient time to prepare for the first dialogue.
 We share readings digitally, as a PDF.
 Please talk to the MPC if you need help preparing your course PDF.

-####

-The mentors first job is to introduce the session by clarifying the type of session and objectives as well as key ideas and values.
-In essence the mentor should immediately describe the connection between the ideas/values and the sessions goals.

-Mentorship of pre-session content is about giving focus and purpose for the upcoming interactive events.
-Specifically, therefore, mentorship of pre-session content is about clear points and instructions, while distributing materials (text and instructions for reading).
-This may occur days prior to the actual dialogue, and ideally, at least some of the pre-session content instructions are in writing.

-After the pre session content and ust before the actual session, the mentor sets the stage by giving instructions about process.
-We have found this stage to be so formulaic (part of the science of mentorship) that it can be scripted.
-The following page contains a sample of a Pre-Session Process Scripts; the points of emphasis are:

- - To define the session
- - To describe roles and responsibilities
- - To have participants self assess - individually and/or as a group
- - To have participants set participation goals - individually and/orr as a group
+####Opening the Dialogue
+To open the dialogue, the tutor should clearly indicate the goals of the session.
+These goals should be based on the core ideas or mental models that students will learn during the dialogue.
+For example, "Today we'll discuss adaptation,

+####Distribute Dialogue Evaluations
+The tutor is responsible for distributing the dialogue evaluations.
+Every student receives the name of another student to evaluate during the dialogue.
+The student is expected to note the contributions of their assigned student.

 ####Mentor responsibilities during sessions